Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 ### The "Poses" tab

 The "Poses"-tab enables you to manipulate the pose of the editor character from the preview-tab.

+### The "Wardrobe" tab

+The "Wardrobe"-tab acts like the in-game wardrobe and lets you for instance use asset modules or quickly add random clothes onto your character for testing.

 # Looking at more advanced assets